respirer/Wordpress-Password-Hash/README.md

 # Wordpress-Password-Hash
 PasswordHash class for Wordpress

-Made by Ho-jin Lee(NNF)
+Made by Ho-jin Lee.

-It has tested just for recent wordpress(3.9.1 and 3.5.1).
+v1.0 It has been tested just for recent wordpress(3.9.1 and 3.5.1).